 A good theory will not only explain the known facts but also predict something surprising, a previously unknown fact.
 If it turns out to be false, the theory is rejected.
 If it turns out to be true, it will gain followers, win awards and in time be written up in school books as the truth.

-The great age of Greek science ran from the time of Thales, about –600 till 200.
-By then most of what could be done in Greek science had already been done.
+The great age of Greek science ran from the time of Thales, about –600, till 200.
+By 200 most of what could be done in Greek science had already been done.
 The Arabs were able to take it a bit further, but that was all.

 It was not till the time of Galileo, about 1600, with the rise of Western science that another great age of science came.
 We live in that age.